 Add the cava, gin and vodka and mix well.

-Flavour with cane sugar.
+Season to taste with cane sugar.

-Put the pitcher in the fridge until the drink is ice cold.
+Place the pitcher in the fridge until the drink is ice cold.

-Pour a good handful of ice cubes or two into the pitcher.
+Pour a good handful or two of ice cubes into the pitcher.
 Serve your Agua de Valencia in large glasses, garnished with orange slices.

 Also try Rafael’s delicious version of the classic Spanish sangria